 SUNNYSIDE, NEW CUMNOCK

 John Lammie and Margaret Lammie would be at Dalblair when they received the news of the death of James Hyslop.
-It is unclear when the family moved to Sunnyside farm near Lanehead in the parish of New Cumnock, but it must have been some time before 1845, when Margaret passed away and laid to rest in the Auld Kirkyard.
+It is unclear when the family moved to Sunnyside farm near Lanehead in the parish of New Cumnock, but it must have been some time before 1845, when Margaret passed away and was laid to rest in the Auld Kirkyard.
 John, died seven years later, now a retired farmer, aged 72 years old .

 Of the rest of their family